 5.2 The Rehabilitation of Offenders Act 1974 (Exceptions)(Amendment) Order 2002, allows the licensing authority to take into account all convictions recorded against an applicant or the holder of a private hire vehicle or hackney carriage driver’s licence, whether spent or not.
 Therefore the licensing authority will have regard to all relevant convictions, particularly where there is a long history of offending or a recent pattern of repeat offending.

 5.3 In this policy the term “disqualification” refers to the period served, in order to take account of the fact that a court may reduce the period of disqualification from driving.
 An applicant must provide evidence in advance to prove that the court agreed a reduction in the period of disqualification.

-6. Consideration of the disclosed criminal history
+6. Consideration of disclosed criminal history

 6.1 Under the provisions of Sections 51, 55, and 59, Local Government (Miscellaneous Provisions) Act 1976, the licensing authority is required to ensure that an applicant for the grant or renewal of a hackney carriage and/or a private hire vehicle drivers’ licence and/or private hire vehicle operators licence is a ‘fit and proper’ person to hold such a licence.
-However, if an applicant has any convictions, warnings, cautions or charges awaiting trail, the licensing authority will look into:
+However, if an applicant has any convictions, warnings, cautions or charges awaiting trial, the licensing authority will look into: